saitamandl/tribe-sync/docs/developer/groups.md

 - Groups can have [expenses](/expenditure.md)

 ## Dev Story
+A default group name `personal` will be created for Every user.
+All the grocery lists and expenses has to be part of a group.

 The data specification is in the following [subsections](#Tables)

 > [!CAUTION]
 > Recheck all the datatypes if they are the correct RDBMS data type.